Employment Agreement

 You are hiring a senior executive, key technical employee, or specialized professional who will have access to trade secrets, customer relationships, and strategic business information, and you need contractual protections - including a confidentiality agreement, non-compete covenant, non-solicitation clause, and IP assignment - that go beyond the default at-will employment relationship.

 You want to recruit a high-value candidate by offering a guaranteed employment term, defined severance package, equity compensation with specific vesting terms, or other contractual benefits that differentiate your offer from competitors and provide the candidate with the security to leave their current position.
+Our professional agreement writing service can draft an employment contract that balances competitive terms with the protective covenants your business requires.

 You are an employee being offered a senior or executive position and need to negotiate the terms of your employment - including base compensation, bonus structure, equity grants, severance protection, termination standards, and restrictive covenant limitations - before accepting the role and giving up your current employment.